Militants ambush police patrol, kill 6 in NW Pakistan

 Police officer Rab Nawaz Khan said the morning attack in the Dadewala area of Lakki Marwat district came during a routine patrol in a suburban area.
 The attackers escaped on motorcycles.

-No group immediately claimed responsibility, but Islamic militants operate in the region had been involved in previous attacks on security forces.
+Pakistani Taliban claimed responsibility for the attack.
+Islamic militants had been involved in previous attacks on security forces.

 Northwestern Khyber Pakhtunkhwa province of Pakistan borders Afghanistan and has seen Islamic militants largely known as Pakistani Taliban operate in the area for many years.